What Is Capital Stock?

 - = $1,16,000

-The following are the advantages which are listed below:
+The following are the advantages of capital stock on balance sheet which are listed below:

-- The company’s dependence on outside debt is reduced.
+- The company’s dependence on external debt is reduced.

-- The company is free to use the funds for as long as it needs while in case it opts for taking outside loans it will need to repay it after a certain fixed period of time.
+- The company is free to use the funds for as long as it needs, while if it opts to take outside loans, it will need to repay them after a certain fixed period.

-- It shows the trust of the investors in the company and thus increases its credibility.
+- It shows the investors’ trust in the company and thus increases its credibility.